Jcorp-US/ALERTJS/README.md

 # ALERTJS
-Send in-page alerts in JavaScript (no dependancies)
+Send in-page alerts in JavaScript (no dependencies)

 Created for Platform LMS by Jcorp.
 (MIT License)